 It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
-The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
-The Corporation meets at least twice a term and nine times over the course of the year.
-First implemented during the Covid-19 pandemic, Governors' participation in meetings was facilitated using video conferencing facilities, which were improved during this year.
+The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, guality matters and personnel related matters such as health and safety and environmental issues.
+The Corporation meets at least twice a term and seven times over the course of the year.
 Governance meetings are now a hybrid of virtual and face to face meetings, with the Corporation's preference being that Governors attend in person.

 The Corporation discharges all of its functions directly and reviews the arrangements at the end of each year to ensure they continue to be effective.
-There are three committees, each with terms of reference, which have been approved by the Corporation.
+There are three committees, each with terms of reference.
 These committees are Audit & Risk, Remuneration and Governance and Search.
+All terms of reference have been refined based on the ONS reclassification of College and were approved by the Corporation in June 2023.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the Clerk to the Corporation at: WQE and Regent College Group, University Road, Leicester, LE1 7RJ upon request during office hours.
-Minutes of Corporation meetings are available on the College website at www.wqe.ac.uk.
+Non-confidential minutes of Corporation meetings are available on the College website at www.wge.ac.uk.